It took about 18 hours for me to get to Hawaii. We had

 waterfalls were visable from the roadway.

-I returned to Hawaii in 2004, click here to see that trip.
+I returned to Hawaii in 2004, click the banner below to see that trip.